xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

     }
 </style>

-The coolest models on the market are just too big for your measly computer's memory.
-But actually, you can apply compression methods and remove unnecessary data from the model.
-So how much is too much when it comes to compression?
-This article goes through some interactive examples to pump some intuition.
+Often, the most incredible models also happen to be the largest models.
+By making the model smaller, you and I can dream about running these models on our own machines.
+With model compression, we can reduce the size of the numbers in a model.
+This article runs through a simple way to quantize floating point numbers into smaller integers and the error we pay for it in matrix multiplies.

 ## Introduction